Las Vegas High School

+Las Vegas High School is a public high school in Sunrise Manor, Nevada, and part of the Clark County School District.
+Established in 1905, it is the oldest high school in the Las Vegas area.
+The school moved to its current campus on East Sahara Avenue in 1993, while its former downtown campus, known for its Art Deco architecture, was converted into the Las Vegas Academy of International Studies and Performing Arts.
+The schools mascot is the wildcat, and its colors and red and black.

 History

 Las Vegas High School's original campus was constructed a tent near the cottonwoods near north Creek of town for the 1905 school year.
 In 1911 High school classes were moved to the Clark County School at Fourth Street and Bridger Avenue, the precursor to Las Vegas High.
 Seventeen students were enrolled.

 On December 17, 1917 a new Las Vegas High School is built at a cost of $42,500, opens at Fourth Street and Clark Avenue with 51 students.
 On May 11, 1934.
 Las Vegas High was destroyed by a fire.
 A new high school was built in 1930 and caused much controversy at the time for its location.
 In the early 1930s, the new High School was considered to be quite distant from the rest of the town and was a commute for some students.
 The school originally had three buildings, the tri-level Main building on the corner of 7th and Bridger, the Gymnasium, and a third building that originally housed wood shops and vocational classes, and later government classes.
 It was torn down in 1969.
 Las Vegas High School is now a landmark in Las Vegas for it represents the best of the Art-Deco Style Architecture of the 1930s, that still stands in the city.
 The school's outer appearance has been maintained but the interior has been changed quite a bit since the original construction in the 1930s.
 Lieutenant William Harrell Nellis, for whom Nellis Air Force Base is named, graduated from Las Vegas High School.

 During the late 1980s, the school district decided to build a new larger campus on the east side of Clark County.
-The original buildings that were Las Vegas High School are now the home to the Las Vegas Academy of International Studies, Performing, and Visual Arts, which opened in 1993.
+The original buildings that were Las Vegas High School are now the home to the Las Vegas Academy of the Arts, which opened in 1993.